CSX in Indiana

 CSX and the Indiana Community

-- In partnership with state and local economic development agencies in Indiana, businesses invested approximately $60,000 in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2013.
-These investments will generate more new jobs at those businesses.
+- In partnership with state and local economic development agencies, Indiana businesses invested nearly $35 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
+These investments will generate 115 new jobs at those businesses.

-- CSX has designated INland Logistics Port @ Kingsbury as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
+- CSX has designated the INland Logistics Port in Kingsbury as a “Select Site,” which is a rail-served, ready-to-build location for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.

-- In 2013, CSX contributed more than $1.3 million to organizations in Indiana, including Habitat for Humanity, American Cancer Society, Tristate Food Bank Inc. and Indiana Operation Lifesaver.
+- In 2014, CSX contributed more than $1.3 million to organizations in Indiana, including the FFA Foundation, AgrIInstitute, Habitat for Humanity of Evansville, American Cancer Society and Indiana University Foundation.

 ** This figure includes current and former employees.